kean/Get/README.md

 }
 ```

-> If the response type is `Data`, the client will return raw response data.
-And if you use `String`, it'll return a response as plain text.
+The response can be any `Decodable` type.
+And if the response type is `Data`, the client simply returns raw response data.
+If it's a `String`, it'll return a response as plain text.

+> If you just want to retrieve the response data, you can also call `data(for:)`.

 ### Client Delegate